rgl/debian-vagrant/README.md

 ## VirtualBox usage

 Install [VirtuaBox](https://www.virtualbox.org/).

 On Linux

-Type `make build-virtualbox` and follow the instructions.
+Type `make build-virtualbox` and follow the instructions then try the guest below.

 On windows

 Run packer to create the base box.
 In root directory, (for me, E:\projects\deb-base\debian-vagrant> ) Check source iso is correct version and update checksum.